 What is Foot Pain?

 Foot pain can be described as sharp, stabbing, dull, or stabbing.
 It may also look like a tingling or burning sensation, which is common in conditions like diabetes that can damage peripheral nerves (peripheral neuropathy).
 Foot pain can be mild to severe and only appear at certain times of the day or when you do certain activities.
-Moving your foot or ankle can make or relieve pain.
+Moving your foot or ankle can cause or relieve pain.
 With severe pain from traumatic injuries, it may be impossible to move the affected foot at all.

 • Aging